 Nurse practitioners have to know where they are before making any kind of changes.
 When a patient comes in with a fever, nurse practitioners ask a review of systems, complete a physical assessment, and utilize their clinical decision making to determine the origin and treatment of that fever.

-The first step in overcoming nurse practitioner burnout is being aware of our current lives.
+The first step to resolve nurse practitioner burnout is being aware of our current lives.
 We need to determine what is causing our burnout.
 We need to reflect on our professional and personal struggles.
 We need to determine the contributing factors to work-life imbalance.

-Nurse practitioners need to reflect on their current life as the first step to overcoming nurse practitioner burnout.
+Nurse practitioners need to reflect on their current life as the first step to resolve nurse practitioner burnout.

 Actually do the self-care.